Keyboard shortcuts

 useuse elements from other modulesuse m;

-External Modules
+File Modules

-External modules are external source files.
+File modules are modules that include µcad source files.

 test